Speaker : Prof. Saion Sinha

 Venue : J-3, Block-GP, Sector-V, Kolkata 700091

-Details : Dr. Saion K Sinha, Prof. Electrical and Computer Engineering, University of New Haven, CT, USA and President, 12-15 Molecular Diagnostics, Connecticut, will be delivering a lecture on July 12, 2019 (Friday) afternoon at AILabs premises.
-This talk is being jointly organized by IEEE Computer Chapter and AILabs.
+Details : Dr. Saion K Sinha, Prof. Electrical and Computer Engineering, University of New Haven, CT, USA and President, 12-15 Molecular Diagnostics, Connecticut, delivered a lecture on July 12, 2019 (Friday) afternoon at AILABS premises.
+Jointly organized by IEEE Computer Chapter and AILABS.

 Viral infections ( like Dengue, influenza ) are becoming alarmingly common in the world often leading to epidemics.
 Since Viruses can multiply from genomic hosts, the infection can spread quickly leading to other complications like birth defects, autoimmune disease and even cancer.
 Currently, diagnosis of viral infection is performed using antigen-antibody reaction, which is time consuming and labor intensive.
 Moreover, the detection method has to play catch-up as the viral strain gets modified almost every year.
 Also, viral infections can be latent or show false negative results when antibody reaction is tested.
 In-situ direct hybridization detection is currently also possible by expensive, long and difficult radiation based methods.
 Majority of the time the viral infection is mis-interpreted as a bacterial infection leading to over- prescription of antibiotics which leads to the growth of drug-resistant bacteria.